rbrtjwrk/scopus_harvester/README.md

 | Open Access                      |

-Although it is possible to call standalone functions separately, I recommend you to call the function _scopus_journals(subject_abbrev=None, count=None, start=0)_ to obtain all of the attributes at once.
+Although it is possible to call standalone functions separately, I recommend you to call the function _scopus_journals(subject_abbrev=None, subject_code=None, count=None, start=0)_ to obtain all of the attributes at once.

 To see all Scopus Subject Areas, call function _scopus_subject_areas()_.